Earthjustice Weighs in on EPA's Ozone Standards

-Earthjustice today expressed support for the Environmental Protection Agency's proposed decision not to weaken key air quality standards for ozone.
-In official comments to the agency, Earthjustice -- on behalf of its client American Lung Association -- emphasized that the decision proposed by the agency last November is a victory for public health and should be finalized quickly.
-EPA's proposal found a lack of scientific support for industry claims that ground-level ozone -- or smog -- is beneficial to humans and protects them from harmful ultraviolet radiation.
-The finding that it would be inappropriate to weaken the 1997 standards came in EPA's long-awaited proposed response to a May 1999 court-ordered remand in American Trucking v.
+Earthjustice today expressed support for the Environmental Protection Agency's decision not to weaken key air quality standards for ozone.
+A final decision published by EPA today found a lack of scientific support for industry claims that ground-level ozone -- or smog -- is beneficial to humans and protects them from harmful ultraviolet radiation.
+The finding that it would be inappropriate to weaken the 1997 standards came in EPA's long-awaited response to a May 1999 court-ordered remand in American Trucking v.
 USEPA, a case in which industry launched a multi-pronged challenge to the 1997 smog standards.

 At issue are the 1997 national air quality standards for ozone.
 According to EPA estimates, these standards, once implemented, will prevent tens of thousands of occurrences of respiratory symptoms such as painful breathing, reductions of lung function, and asthma attacks -- as well as many hospital admissions and emergency room visits.
 During EPA's deliberations on the 1997 standards, industry argued that controlling ground-level ozone -- also known as tropospheric ozone -- could actually harm public health by allowing more ultraviolet B sunlight to reach earth.
 In the 1999 American Trucking decision, the US Court of Appeals for the DC Circuit directed EPA to consider the issue, although the court expressed no opinion on what conclusion the agency should reach.